DistilCSE: Effective Knowledge Distillation For Contrastive Sentence Embeddings: Introduction

-We summarize our contributions as follows: \begin{enumerate} \item (1) We propose a simple but effective framework termed \textbf{DisCo}, which utilizes KD together with an extra contrastive learning process to better compress large sentence embedding models. \item (2) We propose a novel KD method termed Contrastive Knowledge Distillation (CKD), for the KD process in the DisCo framework.
-CKD brings better consistencies among teacher model training, KD and student model finetuning. \item (3) We conduct extensive experiments on 7 STS benchmarks and well demonstrate the effectiveness of the proposed DisCo and CKD for model compression.
-Student models trained with DisCo and CKD can even slightly outperform the latest SOTA model with only 1\% parameters. \end{enumerate}
+We summarize our contributions as follows: \begin{itemize}[itemsep=0pt,topsep=1pt,parsep=1pt] \item We propose an efficient knowledge distillation framework for contrastive sentence embedding, called \textbf{DistilCSE}, by combining unsupervised knowledge distillation with supervised contrastive learning. \item We further propose Contrastive Knowledge Distillation (CKD) to achieve better distillation effect by enhancing the training objective consistency among teacher model training, knowledge distillation and student model fine-tuning. \item Experimental results on STS benchmarks well demonstrate the effectiveness of the proposed DistilCSE framework and CKD method. \end{itemize}